France Passport Photo Size: Official Specs and Guide

 How recent does a French passport photo need to be?

-The photo must be taken within the last 6 months.
-French authorities can reject a photo if your appearance has changed significantly since it was taken — for example, a major hairstyle change or the addition or removal of facial hair.
+The photo must be taken within the last 6 months and resemble your current appearance.
+French authorities can reject a photo if you have changed noticeably since — for example, a major hairstyle change or the addition or removal of facial hair.

 Can I smile in a French passport photo?

-No. You must have a neutral expression with your mouth closed.
-A slight, natural relaxation of the face is fine, but any visible smile — even a closed-mouth smile — can be grounds for rejection.
+No. You must hold a neutral expression with your mouth fully closed and your eyes open and clearly visible.
+A slight, natural relaxation of the face is fine, but any visible smile — even a closed-mouth one — is grounds for rejection under French rules.

 Get your France passport photo right